bilo-io/draft-js-guide/src/app/pages/lesson2/README.md

  ### ContentBlocks

-You can think of a [ContentBlock](https://draftjs.org/docs/api-reference-content-block.html) is the equivalent of a paragraph.
+You can think of a [ContentBlock](https://draftjs.org/docs/api-reference-content-block.html) as the equivalent of a paragraph.

  ### Selection